testflows/TestFlows-Core/testflows/combinatorics/README.md

 The `covering(parameters, strength=2)` class allows to calculate a covering array for some `k` parameters having the same or different number of possible values.

-The class uses [IPOG], an in-parameter-order, algorithm that as described in [IPOG: A General Strategy for T-Way Software Testing by Yu Lei et al.]
+The class uses [IPOG], an in-parameter-order, algorithm as described in [IPOG: A General Strategy for T-Way Software Testing by Yu Lei et al.]

-For any non-trivial number of parameters exhaustively testing all possibilities is not possible.
+For any non-trivial number of parameters exhaustively testing all possibilities is not feasible.
 For example, if we have `10` parameters that each has `10` possible values `(k=10, v=10)`, the number of all possibilities is `10**10 = 10 billion` thus requiring `10 billion` tests for complete coverage.